 Ultimately life is all about pursuing the things that make you happy.

-Try out all of these happiness tips, or maybe just a few of them!
+Try out all of these ways to supercharge your happiness, or maybe just a few of them!
 These are all characteristics of the happiest people I’ve seen and how they make the most of each experience they live!
 Life is here to be enjoyed, so make the most of your short time on earth and apply these happiness principals today!

 Audio link available here